-With a few simple ingredients, whip up this Open-Faced Egg and Ham Melt for breakfast or lunch, or for a hearty and delicious addition to your day.
+This is a sponsored blog post; while the views expressed here were genuinely mine, consideration was paid to me by Bays English Muffins to review this product.
+With a few simple ingredients, whip up this Open-Faced Egg and Ham Melt for breakfast or a hearty and delicious addition to your day.

 With my growing family we go through groceries like nobody’s business.
 By the end of next week I’ll have three teenage boys (my twins are turning 13) to eat us out of house and home!
 Then there’s Miss Bea who is 9.
 There are some staples I keep on hand at all times because I can use them for every meal of the day: eggs, ham and Bays English Muffins.
 I can work my magic and turn these ingredients into breakfast, lunch, dinner, snacks or dessert!
 For today, I’m partnering with Bays English Muffins to bring you a delicious Open-Faced Egg and Ham Melt – that would serve well as breakfast or lunch.